 |⊞ Win+ D||Display and hide desktop|

-Finally, if the above shortcuts won’t cut it for your daily needs, there are other options.
+Finally, if the above shortcuts won’t cut it for your daily needs, there are a few other options.
 With standalone tools, you can create your own Windows shortcut keys.
 Tools like the Shortkeys extension for Google Chrome let you customize your Windows 10 experience from the keyboard up.

-Don’t rely on that functionality with every app though, as not all of them support it.
+Don’t rely on that functionality with every app, though, as not all of them support it.

 - The best Chromebook tips and tricks